federicobond/primer/doc/report.md

 ### Lazy boolean operators

-Contrary to the behavior of many languages, report does not support lazy boolean operators, and has to evaluate both sides of each expression every time.
+Contrary to the behavior of many languages, primer does not support lazy boolean operators, and has to evaluate both sides of each expression every time.
 To fix it, we need to revise the bytecode generator so that it outputs correct jump instructions for these cases.